Black-Footed Ferrets vs. Prairie Dogs

 About 90% of the black-footed ferret's diet consists of prairie dogs, and as an animal lover, it is often hard to accept that one animal is only able to exist only at the expense of another animal.
 Such is the case of the black-footed ferret and the cute prairie dogs, which are cousins to the squirrels in backyards all across America.

 To make matters worse, the wild ferrets are not the only animals that prey upon the small, burrowing prairie dog.
 They are also preyed upon by coyotes, bobcats, badgers, golden eagles, and prairie falcons.
-Then there's disease such as the bubonic plague, which entered North America via rats aboard European ships in the 1800s, spreading quickly through wild mammal populations, including black-tailed prairie dogs of the northern Great Plains.
-The bubonic plague is still rampant in some areas and when it does strike a colony of prairie dogs, it usually wipes out the entire colony.
+Then there are diseases such as the bubonic plague, which entered North America via rats aboard European ships in the 1800s, spreading quickly through wild mammal populations, including black-tailed prairie dogs of the northern Great Plains.
+The bubonic plague is still rampant in some areas, and when it does strike a colony of prairie dogs, it usually wipes out the entire colony.

 Shoot them or save them, hate them or love them, there's little middle ground where prairie dogs are concerned.
 The government poisons them, developers bulldoze them, aficionados rescue them, while ranchers, complaining that they take the grass from grazing cows' mouths, brand them "prairie rats."— Michael Long, in an Article in National Geographic Magazine